-Many female, rural, temporary migrants in India move to the city as they face financial distress at home.
-These women tend to send a large part of their wages to their families (on average, 58% among the population studied).
-Some of them transfer money through over-the-counter agent services (89%) or use ATM services (5%), with a few sending cash through someone they know.
+Female migrant workers in India tend to remit money and send a substantial portion of their wages home.
+Among the population studied, 86% sent remittances home, of which only 5% used digital payment applications to make the transfer, with a few sending cash through someone they know.
 While many of these workers are aware of the existence of digital payment platforms and may see their value-add, only some trust and fear of loss, and cognitive barriers prevail.
 Additionally, they face institutional and technological barriers.
 The research focuses on removing these barriers.
 Our population of interest for this study is female migrant workers in the ready-made garment industry in Karnataka, India, who also live at employer-subsidized hostels.

 If we provide training opportunities for practice, do workers start using these digital payments to send money home?
 How does this affect their other financial behaviours?
 Is having more personalized training more effective than a classroom training format?

 Our partner organization in the project is IDinsight, a global advisory and research organization that helps development leaders maximize their social impact.
 Along with IDinsight and in collaboration with Shahi Exports, India’s biggest apparel export house, we designed a randomized controlled trial to test the effect of training intervention sessions in digital payment applications on remittances and financial behavior.
 We tested two different models of training to understand the intensity of support that was needed: